-Editor's Tip: For a Halloween party display, layer black and white cupcake liners, and machine-stitch through both layers to craft tiny snack baskets.
-Thread a length of black-and-white covered wire or pipe cleaner through opposite sides of the baskets to serve as handles.
+Editor's Tip: For a Halloween party display, layer black and white cupcake liners, then machine-stitch through both layers to craft tiny snack baskets.
+Thread a length of black-and-white-covered wire or pipe cleaner through opposite sides of the baskets for handles.

 Everyone will hoot with delight at this owl's haunting appearance.
 They’re delicious, so easy, and they make perfect Halloween treats for kids.
 Dip large soft pretzels in melted white candy coating.
 Layer sandwich cookies, white candies, and chocolate chips for wide-open eyes.
 Use leftover candy coating to attach bits of black licorice for eyebrows.
 Dust with black sugar, add a black jelly bean nose, and use black licorice candies to make feet.

 Conjure some welcome spirits for Halloween snacks.
 Start with a basic peanut butter and jelly sandwich.
 Cut it into a ghost shape using a cookie cutter.
-Press two raisin eyes into bread.
-Use peanut butter to attach eyes, if necessary.
-Use small cookie cutters to make snack-size treats or a large cutter for a haunted lunch centerpiece.
+Press two raisin eyes into bread, using peanut butter to attach if necessary.
+Use a small cookie cutter for snack-size treats, or a large cutter for a haunted lunch centerpiece.
+Boo-tiful!

 All you need for this ghoul-ishly good candy bark is melted white chocolate and an assortment of toppings.
-This yummy treat is party-ready in 20 minutes or less.
+This easy Halloween treat is party-ready in 20 minutes or less.

 Argh!
-These Halloween treats look like they've been decaying in a deep, dark cavern, but they're a real treasure.
-Dress up favorite popcorn balls with a dose of green food coloring for a gruesome gem your little pirates will search for.
+These easy Halloween treats look like they've been decaying in a deep, dark cavern, but they're a real treasure.
+Dress up favorite popcorn balls with a dose of green food coloring for a colorful gem your little pirates will search for.

-A roll of the dice can decide who survives your haunted party, but these treats are always a winner.
+With a roll of the dice, these treats are always a winner.
 Homemade marshmallows will take awhile, but you can also cut store-bought marshmallows into large cubes for a super-easy Halloween treat.
-Make the dots on each side using edible cake-decorating markers.
+Make the dots on each side using cake-decorating markers.
 Stack the dice in favor of fun!

 Editor's Tip: Homemade marshmallows require significant chilling time.
 If you don't have time to wait, online confectioners offer a wide assortment of the gourmet treats.
-Some are already cut into the cube shape.
+Some are already cut into a cube shape.

 Halloween snacks are all about the presentation.
 Crooked pretzel walls define a mysterious graveyard, while tombstone-shape dippers hint at what's beneath the surface.
-But there's no mystery about how much you'll love this delicious dip with it's buried layers of hummus, honeyed onion, and garlic-seasoned yogurt.
+But there's no mystery about how much you'll love this delicious dip with its buried layers of hummus, honeyed onion, and garlic-seasoned yogurt.

 This experiment always succeeds!
-Popcorn, nuts, and cereal make ideal test subjects, and a kicky honey-mustard potion ensures the results are always positive.
+Popcorn, nuts, and cereal make ideal test subjects, and a kicky honey-mustard potion ensures the Halloween snack's results are always positive.

 Grow a little Halloween fun at snack time.
 Cupcakes take on Halloween charm with some quick decorating magic.
-Mound bright orange frosting on cupcakes then gently roll the entire top or just the edge in orange decorating sugar, alternating fine and coarse sugars for the look you prefer.
+Mound bright orange frosting onto cupcakes, then gently roll the entire top or just the edge in orange decorating sugar, alternating fine and coarse sugars for the look you prefer.
 To make indentations that resemble the lines of a pumpkin, press a wooden skewer on top of sugared cupcakes, spacing evenly.
 Finish with pretzel-stick stems.
 Turn the decorating into a party activity: These cupcakes are great Halloween treats for kids!

 Editor's Tip: Bake or buy mini, regular, and jumbo cupcakes to create three sizes for your pumpkin patch.

 Eek!
 There's a skeleton on that plate!
-He's made with pretzel sticks and cheese spread, and sure to tickle a child's funny bone.
+He's made with pretzel sticks and cheese spread, and he's sure to tickle a child's funny bone.
 When you have a ton of Halloween candy on hand, savory snacks like these will be welcomed with open arms.

 Shape "stones" from an easy shortcut fudge, and roll them in cocoa powder dust.
-They look frighteningly like the real thing.
+The easy Halloween treats look frighteningly like the real thing.

-Hand these fingerlike treats over to guests as an eerie party buffet offering.
-Dip large pretzel sticks into melted white candy coating and add nails of sliced almonds.
+Hand over these easy Halloween treats to guests as an eerie party buffet offering.
+Dip large pretzel sticks into melted white candy coating and sliced almond nails.
 Display the fingers in a jar covered with an old shirt cuff.